Beate-IBM/digital-tech-tutorial-visual-recogniton/README.md

     ![](/screenshots/watson-studio-10.png)

-You are ready to set up your project with Watson Visual Recognition.
+You are now ready to set up your project with Watson Visual Recognition.

 ## Create a Visual Recognition Model
 * The **Default Custom Model** name is not descriptive so let's rename it